USCGC Charles David Jr.: Namesake

 David was one of the Comanche crew members who volunteered to dive into the frigid waters to rescue exhausted crew and passengers from Dorchester.
-David also rescued several other Comanche crew members, who grew exhausted.
+These crewmen used the newly devised "rescue retriever" technique whereby the rescuer dived overboard and tied a line around a hypothermic survivor who was then hoisted aboard the cutter.

 David came down with pneumonia after the exertion of the rescue, dying a few days later.
 He was posthumously awarded the Navy and Marine Corps Medal.